aurora9721/archive_project/archive.md

 |--|--|
 | Get coffee for your colleagues/your boss | You don't participate in work meetings |
  Take language courses | Your assessments aren't favourable |
- Spend a lot of time with your supervisor
+ Spend a lot of time with your supervisor | Steal company office supplies |
- Agree with your boss
+ Agree with your boss | Your workspace decor is inappropiate |
- Talk about the workers' union during working hours
+ Talk about the workers' union during working hours | Hit your boss/colleagues |
- Work overtime and the boss knows
- Make your boss a member of a union
- Become a union member
- Show understanding for the management
- Have shorter work hours
- Have good ideas
- Vote for the union
- Get promoted |

- Steal company office supplies
- Your workspace decor is inappropiate
- Hit your boss/colleagues
- Aren't member of a union so it can protect you in the case of a merger
+ Work overtime and the boss knows | Aren't member of a union so it can protect you in the case of a merger |
- Complain about your work
+ Make your boss a member of a union | Complain about your work |
- Get sick often
+ Become a union member | Get sick often |
- Let stress get the better of you
+ Show understanding for the management | Let stress get the better of you |
- Aren't member of a union so it can represent and defend your interests when the government introduces new wage measures |
+ Have shorter work hours | Aren't member of a union so it can represent and defend your interests when the government introduces new wage measures |
+ Have good ideas | |
+ Vote for the union | |
+ Get promoted | |

  In the workplace, you'll do well if you:
 - Get coffee for your colleagues/your boss